Pokémon FireRed: BACKWARDS Edition (Der Erif) (GBA) – Experience Kanto in Reverse Order

 Key Features

-- Expanded Pokémon Roster: Nearly every Pokémon from Gens I–III appears, excluding most legendaries.
+Expanded Pokémon Roster: Nearly all Pokémon from Generations I–III are available (excluding most legendaries).

 Known Bugs & Issues